-This doesn’t apply to CSST
+Note: This doesn’t apply to CSST

 Corrugated Stainless Steel Tubing, or CSST, is a different animal.
 The basic requirements of the NEC still apply, but CSST manufacturers have their own requirements, as does the National Fuel Gas Code (NFGC).
 Check out my blog post from last year for more info on that topic: CSST Bonding